VeritasDL-zz/SADXCHAOS/README.md

 - Random Emblem - Spawns in a Emblem that the player can collect.
 Does Not increase emblem count.
 - Disable Pause - Disables Ability to Pause the game for 420 frames.
 - Random Chao - Spawns in a Chao with Random Stat Levels, Stat Grades, Texture, Body Type, Hat Type, Medal Type, Shiny, Random Animal Attributes, Color and Name
+- Random Chao Fruit - Spawns in a Random Chao Fruit Type.
 ## Special Thanks
 Thanks to Sora for the code base and helping me with dumb questions
 Huge Thanks to Refrag for helping me constantly!